Dobiasd/frugally-deep/FAQ.md

 If you want more overall throughput, you can parallelize more on the "outside".
 See ["Does frugally-deep support multiple CPUs?"](#does-frugally-deep-support-multiple-cpus) for details.

-Why is my prediction roughly 2 times slower in C++ as in Python?
+Why is my prediction roughly 2 times slower in C++ than in Python?
 ----------------------------------------------------------------

 With single 2D convolutions, frugally-deep is quite fast, depending on the dimensions even faster than TensorFlow.
-But on some models, TensorFlow applies some fancy runtime-optimizations, like kernel fusion, etc. Frugally-deep does not support such things, so on some model types, you might experience an insurmountable performance difference.
+But on some models, TensorFlow applies some fancy runtime optimizations, like kernel fusion, etc. Frugally-deep does not support such things, so on some model types, you might experience an insurmountable performance difference.